FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

   });

 function buildUI(data) {
-  // build our UI based on the todos
+  // build our UI based on the todos returned and the id_token }
-}

 function buildClickHandler() {
   // post to API when ToDo is done
 }
 ```

+You may noticed a distinct lack of authorization code in the `axios.get` call.
+This is one of the strengths of the cookie approach.
+As long as we're calling APIs from the same domain, cookies are sent for free.
+If you need to send cookies to a different subdomain, such as `otherapi.twgtl.com`, make sure your CORS settings are correct.

 What does the server side API look like?
 Here's the route that handles `/api/todos`: